 This presentation describes the design of an online, asynchronous graduate student seminar that pairs individualized journeys in disciplinary reading with community learning.
 Students focus on reading as writers and speakers in an academic discipline.
 The presenter and attendees will explore solutions to the tension between asynchronous delivery and collaborative learning.

-Co-Creating Success: Empowering Graduate Students in Collaborative Writing n/a (no 3rd presentation due to cancellation)
+Co-Creating Success: Empowering Graduate Students in Collaborative Writing Jin Pennell, University of Illinois at Urbana-Champaign n/a (no 3rd presentation due to cancellation)